aaabramov/benchmark-it/README.md

 ## Running benchmarks

-Then you can use [run-benchmarks.sh](https://github.com/Abrasha/benchmark-it/blob/master/run-benchmarks.sh) script to execute benchmarks (You have to have maven been installed):
+Then you can use [run-benchmarks.sh](https://github.com/Abrasha/benchmark-it/blob/master/run-benchmarks.sh) script to execute benchmarks (You need to have maven been installed):
 ```bash
 ./run-benchmarks.sh "com.github.abrasha.StringConcat"
 ```